 - 1.2.1 This standard encompasses the design and performance requirements for differential and pilot valve type alarm check valves.
 These valves are installed in wet sprinkler systems in either the vertical or horizontal orientation. - 1.2.2 This standard was developed for alarm check valves in sizes: 1-1/2, 2, 2-1/2, 3, 4, 5, 6, and 8 in. nominal pipe size.
 Sizes refer to the nominal diameter of the pipeline to which the valve will be connected.
-In cases where metric sized alarm check valves are to be examined for Approval, test criteria comparable to the equivalent or nearest nominal inch size shall be used. - 1.2.3 Alarm check valves covered in this Approval standard are supplied with either flanged, grooved, or flange x grooved inlet and outlet end connections. - 1.2.4 Alarm check valves discussed in this Approval standard may also be supplied with a retard chamber in order to minimize false alarms due to surges and fluctuations in water supply pressure. - 1.2.5 Alarm check valves discussed in this Approval standard are FM Approved for a 175 psi (1205 kPa) minimum rated working pressure. - 1.2.6 Approval standards are intended to verify that the product described will meet stated conditions of performance, safety and quality useful to the ends of property conservation.
-Alarm check valves of unusual design may be subjected to special tests to determine their suitability.
+In cases where metric sized alarm check valves are to be examined for certification, test criteria comparable to the equivalent or nearest nominal inch size shall be used. - 1.2.3 Alarm check valves covered in this standard are supplied with either flanged, grooved, or flange x grooved inlet and outlet end connections. - 1.2.4 Alarm check valves discussed in this standard may also be supplied with a retard chamber in order to minimize false alarms due to surges and fluctuations in water supply pressure. - 1.2.5 Alarm check valves discussed in this standard are certified for a 175 psi (1205 kPa) minimum rated working pressure.